Third Way (Poland): Platform

-The Third Way bloc was mostly dominated by conservative, Christian democratic, and moderate liberal politicians.
+The Third Way bloc was described as conservative, neoliberal-conservative, and Christian democratic.
 The coalition's goal was to convince former Law and Justice voters to switch to the opposition by creating a centrist or moderate conservative platform on the opposition.
 Per the manifesto of the Third Way, the coalition wanted to increase budget revenue, reform the school system, implement a climate policy based on renewable energy, and simplify the tax system.
 The alliance called for a referendum on the legality of abortion and allowed its members to take individual positions on social issues, although most leaned conservative.
+Its social ideology was described as moderate social conservatism.
+Economically, the party was liberal, and postulated a free-market approach.
+The party's program "focused primarily on right-wing economic propositions."

+On foreign policy, Third Way was pro-NATO and pro-EU.
+It declared to stand for “full support for Ukraine, which Putin’s Russia has attacked”, and pledged to maintain Polish military support for Ukraine.
+At the same time, it also expressed concerns about the presence of Ukrainian products in Polish markets, and called for restricting food imports from Ukraine.
+The coalition also supported the European Sky Shield Initiative.

-The Polish Coalition, led by the Polish People's Party, maintains a conservative and Christian democratic platform, influenced primarily by the Polish People's Party and Centre for Poland (a conservative split from the Civic Platform), whereas the Union of European Democrats represents social-liberal positions as the successor of the Freedom Union.
+The Polish Coalition, led by the Polish People's Party, maintained a conservative and Christian democratic platform, influenced primarily by the Polish People's Party and Centre for Poland (a conservative split from the Civic Platform), whereas the Union of European Democrats represents social-liberal positions as the successor of the Freedom Union.
 Poland 2050 represented mainly centrist views with visible green politics influence; both Christian democratic and liberal influences were present, mainly due to former Civic Coalition politicians joining the party.
 However, since 2023, Poland 2050 started being seen as a centre-right, conservative party.
+Third Way became a socially conservative side of the 15 October Coalition.

 The party's stance towards issues regarding LGBTQ issues was not made explicit.
 During a radio interview, Szymon Hołownia stated he was opposed to same-sex marriage, while noting that "his movement would follow a rule of voting according to one's conscience" if such question was brought up in parliament.
 Hołownia described the legalization of civil unions as a more rational alternative.

 Name

-The name Third Way was primarily a reference to the party being an alternative to both the United Right, which is national conservative, and the Civic Coalition, which is a big tent, catch-all party.
+The name Third Way was primarily a reference to the party being an alternative to both the United Right, which is national conservative, and the Civic Coalition, which is a centre-right broad alliance.
 Despite some overlap, it did not associate itself with the Third Way political position.